Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Destiny is celebrating its tenth anniversary.
-What’s the status quo?
+Where are you now?

 Daan De Wever: I was just 28 when I founded this company with my brother Samuel (22).
 We were really young but we were ready to conquer the market, like real entrepreneurs.
-Our initial ambition was to be a small but ambitious challenger for the big boys on the Belgian market, like Proximus or Telenet.
+Our initial plan was to be a small but ambitious challenger for the big boys on the Belgian market, like Proximus or Telenet.
 I think we’ve already succeeded quite well in our endeavour, among others because of our recent acquisitions, including three in Belgium.
 We grew very fast from the outset.
 Our headquarters are in Zaventem but we have already opened two offices in the Netherlands (one in Heerlen and one in Amsterdam).
-But as you can guess, fast growth means you need help, so we needed capital in other words.
+But as you can guess, fast growth means you need help; in other words, we needed capital.

 How did you get through the first capital raising round?

-Daan De Wever: In 2009, one year after we founded the company, it was obvious that our own start-up capital of a few hundreds of thousands of euros was no longer sufficient.
+Daan De Wever: In 2009, one year after we founded the company, it was obvious that our own start-up capital of a few hundred thousand euros was no longer sufficient.
 So we went in search of partners, hoping to raise approximately 1 million euros of seed capital.
 At the time, two investment funds (ING, Sherpa Fund) and two business angels decided to invest in us.
 In 2015, the time had come for the next step, which is why we joined forces with a Dutch fund, called Mentha Capital, which is still on board.

 How do you look back on that first capital round today?